GiveUsABit/BiObserve/README.md

 ## Application Deployment

-Open link in browser (Google Chrome preferred) https://biobserve-846db.web.app
+Open link in browser (Google Chrome preferred):

+https://biobserve-846db.web.app

 ## Project Repo Orginization

-All files relating to code can be found in BiObserve repo within GitHub organization GiveUsABit Files documenting milestone submissions can be found in MilestoneSubmissions repo
+All files relating to code can be found in BiObserve repo within GitHub organization GiveUsABit.

+Files documenting milestone submissions can be found in MilestoneSubmissions repo.

 ## Available Scripts